 Jeff Mills, Robert Hood and FM Synthesis as a Metaphor 1

 Recently while preparing a lecture on the influence of gear on music I puzzled over the formal differences between Chicago’s house and Detroit’s techno.
 Both owed a lot to the restrictions inherent in Roland’s rigid TR-808 and TR-909 drum machines and the absence of a budget for much more of a set-up.
-There are so many commonalities that I wondered what the general differences really are.
-And I don’t seem to be the only one confused.
+There are so many commonalities that I wondered what the formal differences really are.
+And I don’t seem to be the only one who was confused.
 Reportedly, Derrick May thought they were doing house music – until Juan Atkins insisted on the techno tag, which he in turn had borrowed from Alvin Toffler.2 Researching gear lists, I eventually stumbled upon a device named DX100.
-It was used by virtually every Detroit producer (including Derrick May: somebody said Nude Photo employs the “Wood Piano” preset) and there were periods where it was the only other sound source in the set-ups of Jeff Mills3 and fellow minimalist Robert Hood4, aside from a TR-909 drum machine.
+It was used by virtually every Detroit producer (including Derrick May: Nude Photo employs the ‘Wood Piano’ preset) and there were periods where it was the only other sound source in the set-ups of Jeff Mills3 and fellow minimalist Robert Hood4, aside from a TR-909 drum machine.
 Core lessons learned while adapting to FM have been applied to other synthesizer (and synthesis) models later, shifting the focus of programming from the keyboard-derived approaches of 1970s art rock and fusion to the synthesizer’s modulation matrix.

 II.
 Carriers and Modulators